 if .89 <= absolute_percent then absolute_grade='A';

-The "relative_grade" curve makes the largest absolute_score 100%, and then other scores are simply score/largest score.
+The "relative_grade" curve makes the largest absolute_score 100%, and then other scores are simply calculated as score/largest score.

-The next curving method uses the normal distrubtion (ie. "bell curve").
+The next curving method uses the normal distribution (ie. "bell curve").
 One can compute the mean of the scores, the standard deviation of the scores, and calculate a z-score like z = 1+(absolute_score-mean)/standard deviation.
-Note that the "1" there is a shift.
+Note that the "1" in the equation is a shift.
 One can use other shifts, like .5, for example.
-Then a student's new grade would be the cumulative distribution functon of a standard normal curve from -oo to z.
+Then a student's new grade would be the cumulative distribution function of a standard normal curve from -oo to z.

 There is also the "flat method".
 This is making the largest absolute_score 100% and then other scores get the quantity (100-largest score) added to them.
 So in our example, the largest score is 84, so each score gets 16 (=100-84) added to them.

 One can also use a "linear function".
 For example, make all scores now (4/5)*absolute_percent+.2.
-There is another linear way I haven't mentioned, and that is selecting two scores to be certain grades, and make a line from this which to use as the curve.
+There is another linear way I haven't mentioned, and that is selecting two scores to be certain grades (so the points (absolutescore1, newscore1) and (absolutescore2, newscore2)) and use these points to make a line which is then used as the curve.

 One could also use a "square root-like" function.
 For example, make the scores now 100(1-a)*(absolute_percent)a, where 0 < a < 1.
 In this example, I used a=.5.